AdobeDocs/commerce-admin.en/help/content-design/layout-update-place-block.md

 1. Scroll down and expand ![Expansion selector](../assets/icon-display-expand.png) the **[!UICONTROL Design]** section.

-1. Click **Custom Layout Update** arrow to display all available layout updates that are associated with the page.
+1. To display all available layout updates that are associated with the page, click **Custom Layout Update** arrow.

    ![Custom Layout Update list](./assets/page-design-custom-layout-update.png)<!-- zoom -->